nettbureau/.github/.github/pull_request_template.md

 - Use emojis to make it visually appealing and easier to scan.
 - If a section doesn't apply, feel free to remove it.
 - But never leave it blank!
+- Include testing instructions in the Additional Notes section if needed.
 -->